kedster/PowershellTools/README.md

+# PowershellTools
+Tools I have found useful, in PS1

 ## Overview

 This PowerShell script uses `System.IO.FileSystemWatcher` to **monitor a log file in real time**.
 When new lines are written to the file, it evaluates them for specific patterns (e.g., `"ERROR"` or `"SUCCESS"`) and can trigger custom actions such as alerting or logging.